 Once I did, I could stop the negative talk in my head that made me feel less than I am.
 Knowing I am lovable gives me the confidence to accept love from someone else.
 (Note: This is still a work in progress for me)

 3. I have to be willing to accept love from others

-Being a people pleaser and a “give at all cost” type person, it can be especially difficult to accept love from someone.
-I thought in doing so I would appear selfish and needy.
-I have to remind myself how much joy I get from being able to express my love for some else, and tell myself that others want that same experience, too.
-Allow others to show their love for me, fills me up and I find I have even more love to give.
+Being a people pleaser and a “give at all cost” type of person, it can be especially difficult to accept love from someone.
+I thought in doing so, I would appear selfish and needy.
+I have to remind myself how much joy I get from being able to express my love for someone else and tell myself that others want that same experience, too.
+Allow others to show their love for me fills me up, and I find I have even more love to give.